wimkruizinga/ProjectHamster/README.md

 By default, events are grouped in 10 minute intervals.
 To use a different bin size, change the value of the following variable:

 	BinSize=10

+AND!
+To make the plot, you need to log in on plotly.com.
+In this script, Lottes username and API key are used, so the graph is only created when being logged in on that account.
+To check whether the script works completely you could contact or email Lotte or to make your own account and change the username and API key.